deriveitCreator/deriveit/README.md

 ## Updates

+<b>update 11.8:</b>
+- Made changes to code and data structures in the "subtopics" pages.

 <b>update 11.7:</b>
-- Made changes to code and data structures in the topics page.
+- Made changes to code and data structures in the "topics" pages.

 <b>update 11.6:</b>
 - Fixed some naming issues.